Harbour Court guide

-You should report all repairs and maintenance issues directly to Prime by visiting reception.
+You should report all repairs and maintenance issues directly to Prime by completing a maintenance report form at reception.

 If you have reported an issue and feel a repair is taking too long or has not been completed satisfactorily you can contact the University to ask us to follow it up.